XinyuHua/xinyuhua.github.io/about.md

  I am a third year Ph.D. student at Northeastern University.
 I work with [Prof. Lu Wang][lu_hp] on Natural Language Processing. <br>
  Prior to that I spent 4 years at [Shanghai Jiao Tong University][sjtu_hp] studying Computer Science.
 I was a member of [ADAPT][adapt_hp] lab directed by Prof. Kenny Zhu. <br>
  Currently I'm working on Natural Language Generation, Argument Mining, and Chinese Named Entity Linking.

+ I'm interning at IBM Watson from June-Sept 2019.

 ## Publication list
 ### Conference

+* __Argument Generation with Retrieval, Planning, and Realization__ <br> *Xinyu Hua*, Zhe Hu, Lu Wang <br>
+Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (ACL), 2019.

 * __Argument Mining for Understanding Peer Reviews__ <br> *Xinyu Hua*, Mitko Nikolov, Nikhil Badugu, Lu Wang <br>
 Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics (NAACL 2019), short paper (To Appear)